POPULAR MECHANICS, October 2000 (page 40)

 The Einstein Connection

-Prospects for the Alabama HTSD are attracting serious attention because this particular disc was fabricated by Dr. Ning Li, one of the world’s leading scientists.
+Prospects for the Alabama HTSD are attracting serious attention because this particular disc was fabricated by Dr. Ning Li.
 In the 1980s, Li predicted that if a time-varying magnetic field were applied to superconductor ions trapped in a lattice structure, the ions would absorb enormous amounts of energy.
 Confined in the lattice, the ions would begin to rapidly spin, causing each to create a minuscule gravitational field.

 To understand how an HTSD is critical to the construction of a force-field machine, it’s useful to know something about an unusual state of matter called a Bose-Einstein condensate.
 In our day-to-day lives we encounter three states of matter: solid, liquid and gas.
 In the laboratory it is possible to create another state of matter in which all the atoms are aligned in a way that makes them behave as if they were one single atom.
 This novel state of matter is named after Albert Einstein and Indian physicist Satyendra Nath Bose who predicted its existence decades ago.

 In an HTSD, the tiny gravitational effect of each individual atom is multiplied by the billions of atoms in the disc.
 Using about one kilowatt of electricity, Li says, her device could potentially produce a force field that would effectively neutralize gravity above a 1-ft.-dia. region extending from the surface of the planet to outer space.